pdr24/IntoTheRabbitHole-ITiCSE2025/README.md

 ## About
 IntoTheRabbitHole was created by Pragathi Durga Rajarajan as part of a Developing AI Tools for K-12 project at the University of Texas at San Antonio, under the guidance of Dr. Fred Martin.
 A full paper was published at the ACM Innovation and Technology in Computer Science Education (ITiCSE 2025).

-IntoTheRabbitHole aims to teach middle school students (grades 6-8) about search algorithms via with DFS training puzzles, BFS training puzzles, and a timed challenge level.
+IntoTheRabbitHole aims to teach middle school students (grades 6-8) about search algorithms via DFS training puzzles, BFS training puzzles, and a timed challenge level.
 Each puzzle involves traversing a graph to help a rabbit find its carrot.

 ## IntoTheRabbitHole Resources
 IntoTheRabbitHole live link (works best on computers (use 80% zoom on smaller screens)): https://pdr24.github.io/IntoTheRabbitHole/